Opioid Matters: Support for Families and Loved Ones

 Al-Anon and Nar-Anon Family Groups

-For local Al-Anon meetings, visit www.al-anon.alateen.org.
-Please note: If your loved ones’ issue isn’t alcohol, it’s okay; everyone is welcome no matter the substance their family member is abusing.
-Meetings are available in person or online: https://al-anon.org/al-anon-meetings/ But if you really need a hug, in person is the better option.
-At Abington Hospital, there is a meeting on Sunday mornings for Adult Children on Alcoholics.
-At the Warminster campus, on Tuesday nights at 7:30 pm, there is an Al-Anon meeting.
+For local Al-Anon meetings, visit al-anon.alateen.org.
+Please note: If your loved ones’ issue isn’t alcohol, it’s okay; everyone is welcome no matter the substance their family member is using.
+Meetings are available in person or online: al-anon.org/al-anon-meetings.
+But if you really need a hug, in person is the better option.
+At Abington Hospital, there is a meeting for Adult Children of Alcoholics.
+There are Al-Anon meetings at AHC - Warminster on Tuesdays at 7:30 p.m, as well as at Abington Hospital on Sundays from 7 to 8:30 p.m.
+Alateen meetings for people age 8-21 whose lives have been affected by alcoholism or addiction in a family member or close friend are on Tuesday evenings from 7 to 8:30 p.m.

 Since substance use disorder is often co-occurring with mental health issues, NAMI is another option for support.
-NAMI is the abbreviation of the National Alliance on Mental Health, and the organization has local meetings; information can be accessed here: https://www.nami.org.
+NAMI is the abbreviation of the National Alliance on Mental Health, and the organization has local meetings; information can be accessed at nami.org.

 To speak to a live person at NAMI, call 1-800-950-NAMI (6264), Monday to Friday, 10 a.m. to 6 p.m.